-Although the Company's stock is no longer listed on the NASDAQ Stock Market ("NASDAQ"), the Company complies with many of the listing requirements for such market.
-After meeting all of the listing requirements for NASDAQ, the Company will consider reapplying for listing.
+The Company recently uplisted to the NASDAQ Capital Market ("NASDAQ") and complies with both the initial and maintenance requirements for listing on NASDAQ.
 NASDAQ requires that a majority of the members of our Board be independent, as defined under NASDAQ's rules.
 The NASDAQ rules have both objective tests and a subjective test for determining who is an "independent director."
 The objective tests state, for example, that a director is not considered independent if he or she is an employee of the Company or has engaged in various types of business dealings with the Company.
 The subjective test states that an independent director must be a person who lacks a relationship that in the opinion of the Board would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+The Board has made a subjective determination as to each independent director that no relationship exists that, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 In making these determinations, the Board reviews information provided by the directors in an annual questionnaire with regard to each director's business and personal activities as they relate to the Company.
 Based on this review and consistent with NASDAQ's independence criteria, the Board has affirmatively determined that Nelson A. Murphy, Taha Jangda, William St. Lawrence and Brian T. Wiegand are independent.